 Dutch company formation support

 Our Dutch company formation support includes the incorporation of a B.V.
-(Dutch private LLC) with standard articles as from EUR 895 (excl. vat).
+(Dutch private LLC) with standard articles.
 This price includes the notary’s fees, English translations, the company’s registration with the Dutch tax authorities and the Chamber of Commerce and limited guidance by our tax experts.
 Additional charges may apply for specific circumstances (e.g. incorporation by a legal entity).
 See our prices page for more information.

 A B.V. legally requires a Dutch address, which can also be part of a virtual office.
 In addition, there are (tax) compliance requirements.
 Also, you may require assistance with opening a bank account.
 We provide these and other services.
 See our full prices and services list here.